· 28 September 2017 ·

 - Do not worry,

 - to stain a rope red.

-Act V contains the Sonnet quatrains, with minor tweaks from the earlier tweets.
+Act V contains the sonnet quatrains, with minor tweaks from the earlier tweets.
 They’re divided into roughly chronological chapters, according to the structure that Hank Whittemore developed in his 2005 book The Monument.
-Mr Whittemore contributed the summaries that precede each of these chapters.
+Whittemore contributed the summaries that precede each of these chapters.

 Sonnet 116, my original:

 - Let me not to the marriage of true minds

 - Or bends with the remover to remove:

 - O no! it is an ever-fixèd mark

 - That looks on tempests and is never shaken;